AkramDhiabi/workmotion-assignment/README.md

 -  If pushed to developer, a development deployment will be rolled out.

 #### Test the stack on Github
-Use main and/or create developer branch, make a push event and watch the deployment to the associated environment.
+Use main or create developer branch, make a push event and watch the deployment to the associated environment.

 ## Local implementation
 You can access and deploy to $ENV (production or development) as follow: